Val Vista — tract homes in Pleasanton (1967)

 Before we dive into Val Vista’s story, let’s be clear—“affordable” is relative.
 In Pleasanton, a city where rolling hills, manicured neighborhoods, and a top-tier school system command some of the East Bay’s highest housing prices, finding a conventional home on a decent lot for a modest price has always been tricky.
 But if you’ve ever dreamed of living in Pleasanton and your budget had limits, someone probably told you: “Check out Val Vista.”
 Maybe with a shrug.
 Maybe with a side of skepticism.
 So—what’s the story behind this so-called “affordable” neighborhood?

-Map of the Val Vista neighborhood in Pleasanton, California.
+Annotated aerial map of the Val Vista neighborhood in Pleasanton, California.
+Base imagery from Google Maps.

 Origins of Val Vista